ritul01/Dashboard/README.md

 1. Open the app and log in with Google.
 2. Explore news analytics, filter/search articles, and manage payouts.
 3. Export data as needed in multiple formats.

+### If the deployed link doesn't work then you can see some visuals here